fairlearn/fairlearn/docs/user_guide/adversarial.rst

 #.
 For some tabular datasets, we found that single hidden layer neural
    networks are easier to train than deeper networks.
 #.
 Validate your model!
 Provide this model with a callback function in
-   the constructor's keyword :code:`callback_fn`.
+   the constructor's keyword :code:`callbacks`.
 Optionally, have this function return :code:`True` to indicate early stoppings.
 #.
 The authors of [#4]_ have found it to be useful to maintain a global step
    count and gradually increase :math:`\alpha` while decreasing the learning